All Mountain: Arosa - Scheidegg - Arosa

 Singletrail Richtung Mittelstation

-A good training track for all those who like it a bit more technically demanding, but still don't want to take any risks.
+A good training route for those who like it a bit more technically challenging but still don't want to take any risks.

 Fitness 2/6